developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/keycapture/index.md

 -----

 ## Mapping Hardware Keys
-The hardware keys of certain Zebra devices (see below) can be remapped to perform predefined actions or execute JavaScript code blocks residing on the device or on a server.
+The hardware keys of <!-- certain -->Zebra devices <!-- (see below) -->can be remapped to perform predefined actions or execute JavaScript code blocks residing on the device or on a server.
 This feature can be useful for many scenarios:
 * Zoom in and out of app page(s)
 * Show/hide custom buttons or keyboard layouts
 * Show/hide the address bar